 The before & after pictures of opening the vinyl siding.

-Vinyl siding looks nice, and vinyl is very easy to look under.
-These pictures show that there are leaks at the utility panel, but we didn’t expect the sheathing damage and missing insulation at the 2nd floor.
+Vinyl siding looks nice, and it's relatively easy to inspect the area underneath without removing the siding.
+These pictures show that there were leaks at the utility panel, but we didn’t expect the sheathing damage and missing insulation at the 2nd floor.

 Left: Sheathing damage.
 Water damages the corner of the roof.
 Right: Utility meters.